theatre captions for deaf people

 Theatre Captioning is a form of live subtitling in which the actors' words appear as scrolling text located on a screen(s) located near or on the stage.

 Traditionally, stage captioning has been delivered using specialist equipment including pillar box shaped LED units (photo 1).
-These screens are time-consuming to rig and usually have to be hired from a theatre captioning company given how expensive they are to buy.

 LED caption unit hanging over stage scene of a living room.

-The result is that theatre captioners are usually constrained to cueing only the SCRIPTED elements of the show, even when the actor(s) have veered wildly off script, as if often the case with productions like pantos.
+A trained captioner cues a pre-prepared script in time to the actors' words.
+This model works well so long as the actors stick to the script!
+Often in live performance, however, actors improvise and go off-script.
+Depending on the production, there can be significant amounts of audience participation.
+The result is that theatre captioners are usually constrained to cueing only the SCRIPTED elements of the show, even when the actor(s) have veered wildly off-script, as if often the case with productions like pantos.

 In addition, I am able to offer live captioning of post-show discussions, or lipspeaking support for interactive events such as building tours.
 Advice can. be given on optimal seating and screen positioning as well as how to publicise captioned performances within the d/Deaf community.